Leadership in the Sea Services: The Junior Officers' Perspective

 Essay contests have been central to the work of the Naval Institute for more than 130 years.
 They directly fulfill the Institute's educational mission by encouraging writing on issues of concern to the Sea Services.
 They provide thought-provoking articles that spur ongoing discussion of these same issues, not only in Naval Institute media, print and digital, but also in other leading defense and national security forums.

-Winners will be announced in the December 2017 Proceedings.
+Essay Publication: Winners will be announced in the January 2019 Proceedings.

-Only junior officers, O-4 (LCDR/MAJ) and below, from the U.S. Navy, U.S. Marine Corps, and U.S. Coast Guard will be eligible to participate.
+Essay Eligibility: Junior officers (LCDR/Major and below) from the U.S. Navy, U.S. Marine Corps, and U.S. Coast Guard are eligible to take part in this contest.